 SEND provision and interventions are recorded on the Inclusion Provision passport which is updated when the intervention is changed.
 These are updated by the Class Teacher and are monitored by the SENCo.

 All interventions are monitored and evaluated termly by the SENCo and information is fed back to staff, parents and governors.
 This helps to identify which provision is most effective.
-Pre and post evidence based assessments are carried out for all interventions by school or external agencies.

 Complaints Procedure